noteflakes-music/lyp/README.md

 ## Installation

+**Note**: lyp is tested to work on Linux and Mac OSX.
+Installing and using it on Windows might be problematic.

-If you have Ruby on your machine, you can simply install the lyp gem, and run the `install self` command:
+In order to install lyp, you need to have a relatively recent version of Ruby on your machine.
+You can then install lyp as a Ruby gem, and run the `install self` command:

 ```bash
 gem install lyp